 If you need more support, consider seeking help from a cancer care center near you.
 They can provide counseling, support groups, and other resources to help you cope with your parent’s diagnosis.

+Parenting through terminal illness is never going to be easy.
 If your parent is comfortable talking about their illness, talk with them about how they are feeling and what they are going through.
 This can be a great way to connect with your parent and to understand their experience.

 It is essential to prepare for the worst while still hoping for the best.
 This means accepting that your parent’s illness will most likely be fatal, but also holding on to the hope that they will be cured.

+Coping with a parent with cancer is not a one person job.
 It is important to remember that you cannot do everything yourself.
 Ask for help from friends, family, and professionals as needed.

 This is a difficult time for you as well.
 Make sure to take care of yourself both physically and emotionally.
 This may include getting regular exercise, eating a healthy diet, and keeping a positive attitude.